avanderbergh/playground-le1c3axz/part1.1/statement.md

 console.log("The character \"e\"'s position is " + position);
 ```

-In the code below, create a variable called `myChar` and set it to the character at position 59 of the string `myString`.
+In the code below, create a variable called `myChar` and set it to the character at 59th position of the string `myString`.

+Also create a variable called `position` and set it equal to the position of the first occurance of the character `j`

 @[Your Turn]({"stubs": ["code.js"], "command" : "node check.js", "project": "part1.1"})